Follow These 3 Steps for a Beginner Basic Skincare Routine

 Of course, there are some things to consider as you figure out which moisturizer would work best for your skin type.
 These include, but are not limited to:

-• Texture: There are so many different formulations when it comes to moisturizers.
+- Texture: There are so many different formulations when it comes to moisturizers.
 That’s why some moisturizers are thicker while others are thinner.
+The former are best for dry skin and the second best serve oily or sensitive skin.

 If you’re moisturizing before bed, skincare marketing may have misled you to think that you need a night cream—but you don’t.
-In reality, you can use your moisturizer at night and that’ll be just fine.
+In reality, you can use your moisturizer at night, which’ll be just fine.

 Perhaps most significantly, studies have shown that sunscreen reduces the risk of developing skin cancers.
 Additionally, wearing adequate sun protection helps prevent premature aging.
 For the record, the American Academy of Dermatology recommends using sunscreen with at least SPF 30.
-In my experience as a decades-long sunscreen wearer, I’ve realized that putting it on even helps reduce the appearance of acne scars.
+In my experience as a decades-long sunscreen wearer, I’ve realized that putting it on even helps reduce the appearance of acne scars and sun spots.

-These three steps wrap up our beginner basic skincare routine.
+So here’s the final takeaway: These three steps are all you need for a beginner basic skincare routine.
 We wanted to make it as simple as possible for you, so we didn’t include intermediate items like toner or serums.
-Because all you really need are a cleanser, a mosturizer, and an SPF.
+Because all you really need are a cleanser, a moisturizer, and an SPF.

 And please, for the love of God, don’t forget the SPF!